steqeq/0000/docs/about/compatibility/precission-support.rst

 Libraries input/output type support
 -------------------------------------------------------------------------------

-The ROCm™ components support of specific input and output data type is listed in the following two tables.
+The ROCm™ components support of specific input and output data types is listed in the following two tables.
 For detailed description open the library data type support page.